 At this moment in time, all that can be recommended is to consume the fruiting body or stem of the King Oyster mushroom in your diet if you want the effects.
 Supplementation would work fine (and if we take motifs from other Bioactive Mushrooms would be around 1-3g daily) but minimal human studies have been conducted.

-It is widespread in the Mediterranean, centreal Europe and Upper Africa as well as Asia.
+It is widespread in the Mediterranean, central Europe, northern Africa, and Asia.
 It is reported to have a pleasant taste and is used in culinary dishes.

 As a mushroom, King Oyster is similar to many Herbal Supplements in the sense that it contains a variety of bioactives such as:

-A study conducted in Elk on the industrial byproducts of King Oyster mushroom (19.92% beta-glucan content in this study) noted that high doses (15% and 20%) of the diet, over a period of 80 days, was able to increase circulating testosterone five-fold (0.2ng/mL to 1.0ng/mL) with no influence on thyroxine, GH, or IGF.
-This was accompanied by an increase in monocytes (+59%, 0.22-0.35K/ul but not dose-dependent) and hematocrit (+8.9%) yet no liver abnormalities (ALT, AST) and in increase (+13%) in HDL-C.
+A study conducted in elk using the industrial byproducts of King Oyster mushroom (19.92% beta-glucan content in this study) noted that high doses (15% and 20%) of King Oyster in the diet, over a period of 80 days, was able to increase circulating testosterone five-fold (0.2ng/mL to 1.0ng/mL) with no influence on thyroxine, GH, or IGF.
+This was accompanied by an increase in monocytes (+59%, 0.22-0.35K/ul but not dose-dependent) and hematocrit (+8.9%) yet with no liver abnormalities (ALT, AST) and in increase (+13%) in HDL-C.

 King Oyster does contain sterol molecules, which structurally are usually related to testosterone, but no studies have been done on the possible link.